We hear it from pastors all the time…

 “I prepped for months on that sermon, and I felt great about it”

 There it is.
-The ever present “but” that clings to so many churches.
+The ever-present “but” that clings to so many churches.

-"Our attendance week over week is declining.”
+“Our church attendance week over week is declining.”

-“Those guests aren’t coming back.”
+“Those first time guests aren’t coming back.”

 “It feels like we are missing the mark.”